 - Experts recommend storing your natural diamonds in their proper boxes or storing them in soft cloth pouches to protect them from any damage.

 - To protect your diamonds and keep them safe, you can also have them insured against theft, damage or loss.
-Several insurance companies offer specific insurance policies and coverage benefits for a natural diamond or other types of jewelry.
+Several insurance companies offer specific insurance policies and coverage benefits for a natural diamond or other types of jewellery.

 Care Tips to Keep Your Diamond Sparkling